 Many volunteers are needed to make camp a success, so please consider volunteering.
 Registered full-time adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
 Scouts in troops, crews and ships are encouraged volunteer and will earn service hours for their gift of time.
 An adult/guardian must register with a Tiger (entering 1st grade).

-In addition to shooting BB guns and archery, and playing sports, Scouts will be working towards achieving parts of the following adventures (advancements).
+In addition to shooting BB guns and archery, and playing sports, Scouts will work towards earning a selection of the following adventures (advancements).

 Consider also attending resident camp, a three-night campout held in July/August at Bovay Scout Ranch in Navasota, TX, for Cub Scouts entering the first through fifth grade the following school year.